 The Sterling Castle, which was sunk in 1836 as it collided with a reef north of Fraser Island, is one of the most famous shipwrecks on Fraser Island.

-The ship carried among its passengers was Captain James Fraser, after whom the island was eventually named.
+The ship carried among its passenger Captain James Fraser, after whom the island was eventually named.

 Both the Captain and his wife, Eliza, survived to Waddy Point, where they were eventually rescued.